S3ooodi90/ReferenceImplementation/README.md

 All Reference Models are named with their version number and are dereferenceable in the '/ns/s3m/' folder on the site.
 I.e. http://www.s3model.com/ns/s3m/s3model_1_0_0.xsd

+The complexTypes in the RM named Xd* all descend from XdAnyType where Xd denotes eXtended Datatype.